neutrinojs/neutrino/packages/mocha/README.md

 ❯ npm install --save-dev @neutrinojs/mocha mocha
 ```

-## Project Layout

-`@neutrinojs/mocha` follows the standard [project layout](https://neutrinojs.org/project-layout/) specified by Neutrino.
-This
-means that by default all project test code should live in a directory named `test` in the root of the
-project.
-Test files end in `_test.js` by default.

-## Quickstart

-After adding the Mocha preset to your Neutrino-built project, add a new directory named `test` in the root of the
+After that, add a new directory named `test` in the root of the
 project, with a single JS file named `simple_test.js` in it.

 ```bash